davidbrodrick/virtualpi/README.md

 Why the name?
 When your Principal Investigator goes on holidays, you need a *Virtual PI* to answer your difficult questions!

+This work was first inspired by a conversation with the authors of [Galactic ChitChat: Using Large Language Models to Converse with Astronomy Literature](https://arxiv.org/abs/2304.05406).

 ## Configuration

 To run the script, you require: